-Winter is officially here, and if you take a look at what’s happening on the East Coast with the extreme cold, we thought we’d put together a quick post to help our customers determine if they’re chimneys in good shape to handle the extra chilly times that seem to stretch between January and February in Seattle.
+Winter is officially here, and if you take a look at what’s happening on the East Coast with the extreme cold, we thought we’d put together a quick post to help our customers determine if their chimneys are in good shape to handle the extra chilly times that seem to stretch between January and February in Seattle.
 Here’s a quick checklist from Powers CM to make sure your chimney is up to snuff for the Seattle winter.

 Check the Chimney Cap